-The Bank's Annual Sustainability Report is prepared in accordance with the Global Reporting Initiative Standards ("GRI").
-The disclosures are further aligned with the nine principles of the National Voluntary Guidelines on Social, Environmental and Economic responsibilities of Business (NVGs) notified by the Ministry of Corporate Affairs, Government of India.
+The Bank's Annual Sustainability Report is prepared in accordance with the Global Reporting Initiative Standards ("GRI") 2021.
+The disclosures are further aligned with the nine principles of the National Guidelines on Responsible Business Conduct.
 The reporting is also aligned with framework of the International Integrated Reporting Council (IIRC), and standards defined by the Sustainability Accounting Standards Board (SASB).
 The report content also draws from the recommendations of the Task Force for Climate-Related Financial Disclosures (TCFD) and reports on initiatives intended to drive progress on the United Nations Sustainable Development Goals (SDGs).
 The report also strives to incorporate information on Business Responsibility and Sustainability Report (BRSR) disclosures, prescribed by the Securities and Exchange Board of India.